 Why 80 proof is the standard choice: 40% alcohol (80 proof) is the standard for most vodkas and the proven sweet spot for vanilla extraction.
 It's high enough to extract vanillin and other flavor compounds efficiently, low enough that the alcohol doesn't overpower the finished extract.

 Higher proof (100+): Some makers use 100-proof vodka for faster extraction and longer shelf life.
-It's a valid approach, but can produce a harsher extract if used before the alcohol fully melds.
+It's a valid approach, but can produce a harsher extract if used before the alcohol fully melds with the vanilla character.
+If you go this route, extend your steeping time by at least a month.

 1. Best Overall: Mid-Range Neutral Vodka